afborchert/fmt/README.md

  * In 1994, Cay S. Horstmann
    [published an article](http://horstmann.com/cpp/iostreams.html)
-   about extending the iostream library in C++ Report where he proposed `setformat` which takes one format specification and configures the stream accordingly like other manipulators.
+   about extending the iostreams library in _C++ Report_ where he proposed _setformat_ which takes one format specification and configures the stream accordingly like other manipulators.
    Example from his paper: